Thazet/ejercicio-react/react-doctorwho/README.md

 ## 📓 Installation

-To run this project locally, you will need NodeJS installed on your machine along with npm package.The app works on the following operating systems: Windows, Linux and macOS.
+To run this project locally, you will need NodeJS installed on your machine along with npm package.
+The app works on the following operating systems: Windows, Linux, and macOS.

 1. Clone the repository on your computer: